python/cpython/Doc/howto/descriptor.rst

 design pattern <https://en.wikipedia.org/wiki/Flyweight_pattern>`_ likely only matters when a large number of instances are going to be created.

-4. Affects performance.
-Prior to version 3.10, instance variable access was faster when ``__slots__`` was defined.

-5. Blocks tools like :func:`functools.cached_property` which require an instance dictionary to function correctly::
+4. Blocks tools like :func:`functools.cached_property` which require an instance dictionary to function correctly::

     from functools import cached_property